airaqi/restapi_blog/README.md

 * routes - contains all main components of the application
 * routes/posts.js - handles all posts CRUD functions
 * routes/comments.js - handles all comments CRUD functions.

+# Usage
+Run the application either using
+    node server.js
+or using
+    npm start